 Use a range of imperative verbs.
 Use verbs to create tension and suspense Use expanded noun phrase, by adding modifying adjectives, nouns and prepositional phrases.
 Use a range of sentence openings to highlight main ideas.
 Begin to use relative clauses.
 Increase the legibility, consistency and quality of handwriting.
 Use a style that suits the genre.
 Organise paragraphs around a theme.
-Proof-read for spelling and punctuation
+Proof-read for spelling and punctuation features.
+Extract information from secondary sources.

 Use paragraphs to show changes in time.
 Include description of more than one characters point of views, actions, impact on others and the direction of the story.

-Organise work effectively using structural features.
+Organise work effectively using structural